psychometrics-possibilities

 How do we fairly score the results if students receive different questions?
 That issue has long been addressed by item response theory.
 Examinees are scored with a complex machine learning model which takes into account not just how many items they got correct, but which items, and how difficult or high-quality those items are.
 This is nothing new; it has been used by many large-scale assessments since the 1980s.

-If you want to delve deeper into learning about adaptive algorithms, start over here.
+If you want to delve deeper into learning about adaptive algorithms, here is a detailed article.

 Why an adaptive SAT?